sullvn/sull.vn/src/babbles/2017-11-02-could-we-code-with-lunchables/2017-11-02-could-we-code-with-lunchables.md

     search bar + results list + Twitter API = Twitter feed app

 The semigroup needs to know how the results list relates to the Twitter API (its data source) and the search bar (an interim filtering step).
+The only problem is there's no place for this information to go.

-The semigroup’s operator might need to be augmented with a configuration argument.
-This would mean our semigroup is not a semigroup at all.
+We *could* augment the binary operator to accept a third argument to configure the merging.
+It's just that this would make the binary operator a ternary one, thus breaking the definition of semigroup altogether.

+So our semigroup would no longer be a semigroup.
 Oh.

-Nah, just kidding.
 I haven’t really proved this, but I’m guessing you can just make the “configuration argument” a substructure in the app.
 This configuration part of your app defines how all the other parts link together.
 And if the configuration acts as a semigroup then you can still smash apps together in their entirety - configuration and all!
 [Smashing](https://www.youtube.com/watch?v=l7AhN70a74A).

 This revised picture looks like this: